Rok holds a casino token in the Casino de Monte Carlo, Monaco

 The citizens of Monaco are forbidden to enter the gaming rooms of the casino, an initiative of Princess Caroline.
 Good move to protect locals from temptation of gambling.

 The Atrium of the casino is free to visitors and I was even able to enter in my shorts and flip flops.
-The paid tour of the casino was fully booked, so unfortunately, I was not able to explore the rest of the building that also includes opera and ballet.
+Unfortunately, the paid tour of the casino, the best-known landmark in Monaco, was fully booked, so I couldn’t explore the rest of the building, which also includes highlights like the opera and ballet.
 But the Atrium is a beautiful spot to wander around and get a glimpse of the over-the-top opulence.
 It is not easy to take a photo without selfie-chasing tourists in the background.

 Luxury on the water